 The Danish Poultry Council is responsible for registering new cases of suspected infection in the Salmonella Database.
-Laboratory results are sent direct to the producer, to the Regional Veterinary and Food Control Authorities (RVFCA) and to the Danish Poultry Council.
+Laboratory results are sent directly to the producer, to the Regional Veterinary and Food Control Authorities (RVFCA) and to the Danish Poultry Council.
 A regional categorisation of search options within the database enables each RVFCA to follow the progression of a suspected infection in its own area.
-One element on which the future supervi-sion of the National Salmonella Control Programme will be based is the internal control exer-cised by each enterprise.
-Egg packing stations are under an obligation to discard the eggs of any producers who have not taken scheduled samples as planned or who are placed under suspicion.
+One element on which the future supervision of the National Salmonella Control Programme will be based is the internal control exercised by each enterprise.
+Egg packing stations are under an obligation to discard the eggs of any producers who have not taken scheduled samples as planned or who are placed under supervision for suspicion of infection.